reaper/challenge-entity2/README.md

 # Hostnfly challenge

 ## Website
-A website representing has been deployed at https://hostnfly-challenge.fiwares.com Deployed with dokku on a VPS
+A website representing the challenge has been deployed at https://hostnfly-challenge.fiwares.com Deployed with dokku on a VPS

 ## Preparations